horiacristescu/get.ro-news-crawler-and-classifier/README.md

 ## Improving topic classification with "strong words"

 We observe that sometimes word vectors can be fuzzy and not discriminate well between close topics.
-We tried to use larger embeddins size but it doesn't help.
+We tried to use a larger embedding size but it doesn't help.
 Instead, we select a few "strong words" for each topic, including the topic name, and compute a simple word based topic score.
 In order to compute strong words related to a topic we use Label Prop where we feed in a bunch of related topics and words, and it assigns each word to a topic.
 Label Prop puts more importance on the non-linearity of the embedding manifold.

 ## Rendering the website